-Canon cameras are rather reliable most of the time but that doesn’t make them immune to actual mechanical damage or failure.
-In this article, we’re taking a look at the infamous Error 99 and a few of its solutions.
+In this article, we’re looking at the infamous Error 99 and a few of its solutions.

 Also read: How to make a time-lapse in Canon cameras?